Gonzalo de Sandoval: Return to Spain

 In the fall of 1527, he traveled with Cortés to Spain, arriving at the port of Niebla in December after a voyage of only 41 days.
 Sandoval had already fallen seriously ill on the journey and died at Palos after his arrival.
 (Previously 13 bars of gold had been stolen from him.)
 He was buried in the iglesia de San Martín Niebla.

 Evaluation

-In the Huasteca, Sandoval burned 400 nobles and 60 chiefs alive, selling a further 20,000 people into slavery in the Antilles.

 Bernal Díaz del Castillo, his friend and battle companion, wrote that he was a good judge and administrator, besides being a good soldier.

 Díaz del Castillo also said this about him:

 He was not highly educated, but a simple man; neither was he covetous for gold, but only for fame and to be a good, strong captain.
 In the wars of New Spain he always took account of the soldiers... and befriended them and helped them.
 He was not a man who wore rich clothes, but very plain ones.